peteretelej/peteretelej.github.io/_posts/2018-03-10-setup-ubuntu-vps.md

 <hr/>
 <footer>
 <h4 id="vps-guides">Relevant Guides & Tutorials</h4>
-<p>This article is based on snippets and guides from different sources, some are listed below:</p>
+<p>This article is based on snippets, guides and other different sources, some are listed below:</p>
 <ul>
 <li><a href='https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04' target="_blank" rel="noopener" >Initial Server Setup with Ubuntu 16.04</a></li>
 <li><a href='https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-16-04' target="_blank" rel="noopener" >How To Set Up a Firewall with UFW on Ubuntu 16.04</a></li>